flutter/website/platform-channels.md

-The standard platform channels use a standard message codec that supports efficient binary serialization of simple JSON-like values, such as booleans, numbers, Strings, and List and Maps of these (see [`StandardMessageCodec`](https://docs.flutter.io/flutter/services/StandardMessageCodec-class.html)) for details).
+The standard platform channels use a standard message codec that supports efficient binary serialization of simple JSON-like values, such as booleans, numbers, Strings, byte buffers, and List and Maps of these (see [`StandardMessageCodec`](https://docs.flutter.io/flutter/services/StandardMessageCodec-class.html)) for details).
 The serialization and deserialization of these values to and from messages happens automatically when you send and receive values.